ViktorKob/portfolio/README.md

 This is my discovery service for the infrastructure.
 It doesn't really contain any code, just configuration.
 When using a reverse-proxy setup, the status page is used as the root entry point for the server.
 All standard Eureka endpoints are accessible through /eureka.

 ### Nginx
-_Reverse proxy for hiding ports and simplifying some endpoints_
+_Reverse proxy for hiding ports, handling HTTPS and simplifying some endpoints_

 [Source](https://github.com/ViktorKob/portfolio/tree/master/setup/nginx "Nginx root")